abdullahguch/JavaScript-JS-Calculatr/README.md

-# JavaScript JS Calculatr
+# JavaScript Calculator
- A Simple Working JavaScript Calculator
+ JavaScript Calculator

  As a part of my learning period, I prepared this calculator with Bootstrap and JavaScript.